Southland Memorial Day events

 MATTESON: American Legion Post 474 will host a Memorial Day parade at 10 a.m.
 Monday at 3539 W. 214th St. The parade will end at Memorial Park, where there will be a ceremony and a cookout with free hot dogs and hamburgers.
 The Central High School Band will provide music.
 Call (708) 283-4775 for more information.

-MIDLOTHIAN: Members of VFW Post 2580, the American Legion and the Ladies Auxiliary to the VFW will host a ceremony at 9 a.m.
+MIDLOTHIAN: Members of VFW Post 2580, the American Legion and the Ladies Auxiliary to the VFW will organize two events Memorial Day weekend.
+There will be a ceremony at 11 a.m.
+Sunday at Memorial Park, 145th Street and Sawyer Avenue.
+The other will take place at 9 a.m.
 Monday at VFW Post 2580, 14817 S. Pulaski Road.
+The ceremonies will include a color guard presentation and a gun salute.

 MOUNT GREENWOOD COMMUNITY: The Elks will host a ceremony at 11 a.m.
 Monday at Mount Greenwood Cemetery, 2900 W. 111th St. in Chicago.
 The ceremony will include a traditional wreath-laying.